 The Failure of a Working Homeschool Mom

 When we first started homeschooling I went full-steam ahead.
+We chose the Charlotte Mason philosophy and I learned everything I could about this amazing educator.
 I tackled homeschooling like I had every job I ever had.
 I was going to conquer all doubts and my children were going to be brilliant.
 We were going to go on field trips, learn to play several instruments, tour art museums, learn Latin and Greek, and ace every standardized test out there.

 I know that sounds completely ridiculous, but it wasn’t to me.
 It was what it was going to be.
 I could see absolutely no other outcome.
 Oh, and did I mention that we would all be happy, well-adjusted, with clean clothes and homecooked meals?
 Now that I type that out I can see how completely ludicrous those thoughts were.
 And, it’s pretty easy to see why everything fell completely apart in the first 6 weeks.

-That’s when I discovered the Brave Writer Lifestyle and the lovely Julie Bogart.
+That’s when I discovered the lovely Julie Bogart.
 When I tell people Julie changed our lives, I am not exaggerating.
-Because of her philosophies of education, I was able to see a better way to homeschool – one that would allow our home to be calm, still add the enchantment I so craved and even allow me to continue working.
+Because of her philosophies on education, I was able to see a better way to homeschool – one that would allow our home to be calm, still add the enchantment I so craved, and even allow me to continue working.

-She also began to share her philosophy of homeschooling, which is where the Brave Writer Lifestyle comes in.
-What is the Brave Writer Lifestyle?
-To put it simply, it is a modern take on Charlotte Mason – a relaxed Charlotte, if you will.
+To put it simply, a Relaxed Charlotte Mason Homeschool is a modern take on Charlotte Mason – a relaxed Charlotte, if you will.
 As Julie puts it, “Charlotte take your bun down.”

 If you know Charlotte Mason, then you know she spent a lot of time trying to make educators understand that children needed to learn from the world around them.
-She stressed reading excellent literature, exploring nature and letting curiosity thrive.
-Brave Writer applies these same principles, but instead of strict habits and handiwork, the philosophy infuses moments of inspiration, enchantment, and awe.
+She stressed reading excellent literature, exploring nature, and letting curiosity thrive.
+A Relaxed Charlotte Mason Homeschool applies these same principles, but instead of strict habits and handiwork, the philosophy infuses moments of inspiration, enchantment, and awe.

-Some of the parts of the Brave Writer Lifestyle you may have heard of are:
+Some of the parts of a Relaxed Charlotte Mason Homeschool you may have heard of are:

 So let’s talk about some of these.